ZakNowshadi/StARIS-Bird-Density-Estimation/README.md

 In both strands the final output of the CSVs file, which later analysis is dependent on is done the same.

-Currently only works for 2 pre-defined species namely: robins and blackbirds and it assumes an equal amount of both.
+Currently only works for 2 pre-defined species namely: robins and blackbirds, and it assumes an equal amount of both.
+Also, please note that the possible number of ticks is capped (this was for testing purposes).
+This cap can be altered by changing the "limiter" found in main under BirdWalker.py.

 ### Set up instructions: